SyncProxy/syncproxy-quickstart/README.md

 > Back to the Group page (see above), select the desired syncs types for each table.

 ## Creating filters
+Data filtering is a very powerful feature that will save you many hours of hard coding

 ## Links
 To access **SyncProxy** administration to setup your sync proxy and connect to your backend database, go to www.syncproxy.com.